DENGYaqi/DaHuGrape/README.md

 ### English

-practice project of Android at 2020，There is a high probability that development will not continue.
+Practice project of Android at 2020，there is a high probability will not continue.

 finish part : home page, order, fast order, shopping cart, account